Project-Counter/cop5/README.rst

 There are multiple branches:

-* `5.1 <https://github.com/Project-Counter/cop5/tree/5.0.3>`_: Release 5.1 (published April 2023) will become the current Code of Practice and the requirement for COUNTER compliance effective from January 2025.
+* `5.1 <https://github.com/Project-Counter/cop5/tree/5.0.3>`_: Release 5.1 (published May 2023) will become the current Code of Practice and the requirement for COUNTER compliance effective from January 2025.

 * `5.0.3 <https://github.com/Project-Counter/cop5/tree/5.0.3>`_: Release 5.0.3 (published April 2023) will become the current Code of Practice and the requirement for COUNTER compliance effective immediately.